aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 ## Tips

 Some useful slurm commands are `sinfo` and `squeue`. sinfo command displays information about SLURM modes and partitions. sinfo command provides information about job queues currently running in the Slurm schedule.
-While a job is running, SLURM generates a log file slurm_<job id>.out.
+While a job is running, SLURM generates a log file `slurm_<job id>.out`.
 You may then use `tail -f slurm_<job id>.out` to inspect the job summary.

 ## Known issues/limitations